Parks, Recreation and Historic Preservation

 Friends of Recreation, Conservation and Environmental Stewardship (FORCES)

-The FORCES Program was launched in 2008 in our Central Region with the intention of boosting and growing volunteerism within New York State Parks.
-The program creates opportunities for a wide range of mutually beneficial partnerships that enhance State Parks while simultaneously providing students real world experiences and the opportunity to further their academic programs, gain valuable resume experience, and develop personal connections to New York State Parks.
+The FORCES Program was launched in 2008 with the intention of boosting and growing volunteerism within New York state parks.
+The program creates opportunities for a wide range of mutually beneficial partnerships that enhance state parks while simultaneously providing students real world experiences and the opportunity to further their academic programs, gain valuable resume experience, and develop personal connections to New York state parks.

 FORCES' presence is currently concentrated and most active with students, faculty and institutions in the Central and Finger Lakes Regions and is looking to expand to other areas of the state.